 Other Activities: We will offer nature walks, guided hikes on our trails, twice-a-day yoga, adult sport options, song circles, tours of our organic farm and barnyard, and more.

-Gan Adamah; Toddler/ Preschool: Ages 2-5.
-Parents/Guardians can choose to drop off their children or stay with them.
-Gan Shoreshim provides a safe and engaging space to play, explore, sing, and move.
-Children younger than two may attend, but parents/ guardians must stay.
-Programming is from 9am to 12pm/12:30pm each morning of the retreat, except for arrival and departure days.
+Parents and guardians can choose to drop off their children or stay with them.
+Gan Adamah provides a safe and engaging space to play, explore, sing, and move.
+Children younger than two may attend, but parents/guardians must stay.
+Programming is provided in the morning except on arrival and departure days, and times are based on the davening schedule.

 For more information about accommodations, dining, transportation, campus amenities, and COVID-related policies, please visit our Guest Information and FAQ page.Isabella Freedman Guest Experience & FAQ